aradhakrishnanGFDL/MDTF-diagnostics/contributing.md

 * Please double check the [POD development checklist](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/dev_checklist.html?highlight=POD%20%20deve)
 * Please check out this [cheatsheet](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/dev_cheatsheet.html?highlight=cheatsheet) and start a PR!

+#### ** A word about code reviewers**

+Our code reviewers are presently part of the MDTF framework leads team.
+Their contributions are valuable!

 We encourage you to pitch in.
 Many thanks to our wonderful [contributors](link tba)

 Thanks!